smoqadam/blog/content/posts/simple-auto-deployer-with-php.md

 ### Deployer

 In the previouse step we set the push event for our webhook.
-It means as soon as we push something to the repository, the following http request send to the payload url:
+It means as soon as we push something to the repository, the following http request is sent to the payload url:

 ```
 Request URL: http://mydomain.com/deployer.php